new Date('2020-05-22').getTime() / 1000

 ,val3

-in the object URLs and asvalues
+in the object URLs and REST API requests, and asvalues

 in theruntimeFilters